jinglebot/CarND-Capstone/README.md

 1. Building the Team
 2. Project Description
-3. Utilized Machines and Installations
-3. Choice of Methods and Strategies
+3. Stages of Project Construction
-4. Bottlenecks
+4. Real World Testing
-5. Final Draft
-6. Directions for Use
+5. Directions for Use

 -------------